 See the recipe card for a full list of ingredients and measurements.

-While this classic Swedish Tea Ring uses cinnamon, cardamom, and walnuts, you can choose your favorite spices and mix-ins to suit your taste.
-Here are some ideas:
+While this classic Swedish Tea Ring uses cinnamon, cardamom, and walnuts, The flavor possibilities are endless.
+Here are some examples:

 - Pumpkin spice: Cinnamon, ginger, nutmeg, and allspice